Welcome to the Portrait Order Information Page

 3. Painting Process

 Work on your painting / drawing can commence.
 While working on commissions I like to take progress photographs.
-I will drop you an email when I post the first stage of your portrait on my Blog
+I will drop you an email when I start working on your portrait.

 All artworks are created completely by hand.
 Pencil portraits are hand drawn and acrylic paintings are hand painted with artist quallity materials.
-I use Fabriano paper for drawings and quality stretched canvas for paintings.
+I use Fabriano paper for drawings and Belle Arti fine grain stretched canvas for paintings, both made in Italy.

 4. Final Portrait and Final Payment

-and I will notify you by email that your portrait is finished.
+When your portrait is finished, I will scan it in-house or take a photograph in case of a larger portrait.
+I will email you with the final image.
 Amendments can be made to your portrait if you require.
 The portrait is completely finished only when you are fully satisfied with the outcome.

 After artwork approval, you can proceed to pay your final payment.
 I will email you with a payment link.
 All payments are processed through PayPal and they accept all major credit cards.
 Should you prefer to pay by postal order or cheque, you are welcome to.
 Your artwork can only be posted after payment has cleared.